wamutech/wamu-spec/papers/whitepaper.md

 ## 5. Conclusion {#conclusion}

-The Wamu project (meaning "together") aims to unlock the benefits of threshold signature wallets for decentralized teams and organizations, and mainstream users that require noncustodial shared wallets with threshold access structures by:
+The Wamu project (meaning "together") aims to unlock the benefits of threshold signatures for decentralized teams and organizations, and mainstream users that require noncustodial shared wallets with threshold access structures by:

 - Defining an open protocol that encourages research into and development of mainstream multi-user threshold signature wallet solutions.
-- Providing modular and performant, free and open-source building blocks that allow software developers to either build new mainstream multi-user threshold signature wallets or integrate state-of-the-art threshold signature schemes into existing mainstream wallets.
+- Providing modular, performant, free and open-source building blocks that allow software developers to either build new mainstream multi-user threshold signature wallets or integrate state-of-the-art threshold signature schemes into existing mainstream wallets.

 ## 6. Acknowledgements {#acknowledgements}